clemlesne/littlelink/content/_index.md

 type: "home"
 ---

 Hello 🙋🏻‍♀️, I'm a passionate tech enthusiast.
-Especially in AI and software architecture.
+Especially in AI and software architecture, with a few years scaling platforms and complex systems.
 Let's grab a coffee?